 Daniel also had this experience; he was overwhelmed by sorrow because of the vision that he had.
 He says in Dan 10:16: “And suddenly, one having the likeness of the sons of men touched my lips; then I opened my mouth and spoke, saying to him who stood before me, ‘My lord, because of the vision my sorrows have overwhelmed me, and I have retained no strength’” (NKJV).

 From the scriptures I have referred to, we can learn the right attitude to maintain whenever we are overwhelmed because there is nothing we face now that is strange; they are not novel.
 They are common to man.
 Therefore, we can learn from the experiences of those in the Bible and live victoriously over whatever pressure Satan wants to pile on us.

 What should you do whenever you are overwhelmed?
 The answer is that you need to seek the face of God; you need more of His presence.
 Psalm 61:2 says, “From the end of the earth I will cry to You when my heart is overwhelmed; Lead me to the rock that is higher than I” (NKJV).
-There is a rock higher than you, and higher than the mountain of pressure that Satan is piling on you, harassing you with.
+There is a rock higher than you and higher than the mountain of pressure that Satan is piling on you, harassing you with.
 This rock is Jesus Christ.